-If-So lets you create different versions of elements on your website.
+If-So lets you create different versions of content on your website.
 Each version is comprised of a condition and corresponding content.
 If the condition is met, the version’s content will be displayed.
 If the condition is not met, If-So will check the condition of the next dynamic content version.
 If none of the conditions are met, the default version will be displayed.

 The following chart illustrates a basic trigger with one dynamic version:

 There is no limit to the number of dynamic versions you can create within each trigger.